p2-inc/examples/frameworks/sveltekit/README.md

 ## Getting Started

+First, create a `AUTH_SECRET` in the

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev